timo1235/ocs2.x-esp32-software/README.md

 # OPEN-CNC-Shield 2.x ESP32 Software

-This project contains the software for the ESP32 on the OPEN-CNC-Shield 2.x and is still under development.
+This project contains the software for the ESP32 on the OPEN-CNC-Shield 2.

 ## Howto install